varun-kanna/NBA-Player-Comparison-Tool/README.md

 ## Running the code on your computer

 ### Running the code
-Create a virtual environment
-`python -m venv venv`
+Create a virtual environment: `python -m venv venv` For powershell: `venv/Scripts/Activate.ps1`
-For powershell:
-`venv/Scripts/Activate.ps1`
-Install the requirements:
-`pip install -r requirements.txt`
+Install the requirements: `pip install -r requirements.txt`

 ### Valid Example
 This example is a valid comparison of LeBron James' and Steph Curry's Individual Player Efficiency in the 2020-2021 Season.
 The images are split for convenience.